serbanpop/noths-test/README.md

 1. The checkout order is immutable so that multiple calculations yield the same result

 ## Testing Approach
 Integration tests treat the application as a black box.
 They cover all the acceptance criteria defined in the requirements, plus a few edge cases.

-Regarding unit tests, I chose to rely on integration tests alone as the implementation changed dramatically with each iteration and maintaining the unit tests would've taken considerable time.